clementreiffers/travelling-salesman-problem/README.md

 ### Auto run project

-The project has a gulpfile to autorun the script while prorgramming.
+The project has a gulpfile to autorun the script while programming.
 To install gulp type the following command:

 ```terminal
 npm install --global gulp-cli